GoogleCloudPlatform/genai-for-marketing/README.md

 Follow the steps below to setup the Workspace integration with this demonstration.

-#### Create a service account
+#### Create a service account and upload the content to Secret Manager
 - Create a Service Account (SA) in the same project you are deploying the demo and download the JSON API Key.
 This SA doesn't need any roles / permissions.
   - Follow this [documentation](https://cloud.google.com/iam/docs/service-accounts-create) to create the service account.
 Take note of the service account address; it will look like this: `name-of-the-sa@my-project.iam.gserviceaccount.com`.
   - Follow this [documentation](https://cloud.google.com/iam/docs/keys-create-delete#creating) to download the key JSON file with the service account credentials.
-  - Rename the JSON file to `credentials.json` and copy it under [/app](/app) folder.
+- Upload the content of this Service Account to a Secret in Google Cloud Secret Manager.
-  - [Optional] If your file has a different name and/or you copied it to a different location, change line 27 in [app_config.toml](/app/app_config.toml) to reflect these changes.
+  - Follow the steps in the [documentation](https://cloud.google.com/secret-manager/docs/create-secret-quickstart) to accomplish that
- - When you deploy the app to AppEngine, the JSON file will be copied inside the docker image.
+  - Open the [configuration file - line 21](/backend_apis/app/config.toml) and replace with the full path to your Secret in Secret Manager.

- - **IMPORTANT**: For security reasons, DON'T push this credentials to a public Github repository.
+> **IMPORTANT**: For security reasons, DON'T push this credentials to a public Github repository.

 #### Change the DOMAIN that folders will be shared with
 This demonstration will create folders under Google Drive, Google Docs documents, Google Slides presentations and Google Sheets documents.
 When we create the Drive folder, we set the permission to all users under a specific domain.

- - Open [override.toml - line 44](/app/override.toml) and change to the domain you want to share the folder (example: mydomain.com).
+ - Open [config.toml - line 59](/backend_apis/app/config.toml) and change to the domain you want to share the folder (example: mydomain.com).
    - This is the same domain where you have Workspace set up.

 Be aware that this configuration will share the folder with all the users in that domain.